A world heritage site by UNESCO is brutally attacked and destroyed

 The wall was not too high, but it did already disturb the rare and endangered desert animals.
 It disrupted their normal life as their routes were cut.
 Saguaro and other cacti were removed, but in total it could have been worse.

 One of the most wildly diverse and fascinating regions in the world.
 This is a book for nature enthusiasts, birdwatchers, hikers, and all those people who are interested in the history of the Sonoran Desert.

 This is a YouTube video where you can see how the Saguaro Cacti are being bulldozed.

 The changes in EPA and its consequences

-Cacti which are older than the nation, are now brutally bulldozed down leaving a scar across the desert.
-In September, the defense department pledged that the Saguaro would be relocated but pictures show they are pilled up like a heap of rubbish.
-One more thing is being destroyed which our children and future generations will only know from pictures.
+Cacti, which are older than the nation, are now brutally bulldozed down leaving a scar across the desert.
+In September, the defense department pledged that they would relocate the Saguaro, but pictures show they are pilled up like a heap of rubbish.
+One more thing is being destroyed, which our children and future generations will only know from pictures.

 Once more the video Man is so to the point showing human folly.